sozu-proxy/sozu/doc/architecture.md

 ## SSL

-Sōzu is an SSL endpoint, powered by either openssl or rustls.
+Sōzu is an SSL endpoint, powered by rustls.
 It decrypts the traffic using the SSL key and certificate, and forwards it, unencrypted, to the backends.

 ## Deep dive